xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 - `/Applications/Katalon Studio.app/Contents/Eclipse/configuration\resources\drivers\edgechromium_mac`

-- To replace WebDriver binaries at the project level, go to **Include** directory inside the project and follow the below paths:
+- At the project level, find your project folder, go to **Include** directory inside the project and follow the below paths:

 For **Window** users: